Saha-Manav/Insurance-Policy-Assistant/README.md

 ## 🧪 Example Query

-1. Upload or load an insurance policy.
-2. Ask a question:
+1. Ask a question:

    ```
    “What is the maximum hospitalization coverage under this policy?”
    ```

-3. The assistant will:
+2. The assistant will:
    - Retrieve relevant policy sections
    - Process the context using the LLM
    - Return a concise, human-like answer